 Welcome to the online place where I share my research and teaching experiences.
 I created this website in 2011 when I started my Ph.D program in Educational Psychology – and am happy to say that I completed my doctorate in June 2015!
-Along the way, I have posted about my Ph.D studies and travels (see the blog section in the sidebar).
+Along the way, I have posted about my Ph.D studies and travels (you can read my recent blog post here).

 In 2017, I partnered with the NSW Department of Education to conduct a three-year research project guided by the question: How can we identify successful teachers in NSW?
 The aim of this funded partnership is to validate a proposed model of teacher success as a framework for recruiting, selecting, and retaining quality teachers.
 Stay tuned for progress updates!

 In 2018, my research will also involve exploring museum-based professional development programs for teachers.
 In addition to studying teachers and promoting professional development, I enjoy supporting preservice teachers.
 This year I will be teaching a course on child development as part of a new Master of Teaching Primary Program.

 You can send me a message by using the address associated with this website: firstname.lastname@example.org